cjharris2008/pdsnd_github/README.md

+## Bikeshare Analysis Program

 ### Date created:
 September 13, 2014

-### Project Title
-Bikeshare Analysis Program

 ### Description
-This project will analyze bike share data from different cities to present statistics based on various month and days parameters that are selected by user.
+This project will analyze bike share data from three different cities from the .csv files listed below to present statistics based on various parameters selected by user.

+### Datasets
+ Files are attached and available to download below:

+`chicago.csv` - Provided by Udacity.

+`new_york_city.csv` - Provided by Udacity.

+`washington.csv` - Provided by Uadacity.

 ### Files used
 bikeshare.py